Mouhamed Niang: Pollok

 Niang began his playing career with Pollok in August 2017.
 He made his competitive debut for the club in a 1–0 win against Arthurlie in the Sectional League Cup.
-Niang made a total of 19 league appearances for Pollok.
+He played the game at Right Back but previously his normal position under his coach Bill Reside at Pollok Under 19s was at sweeper but could quite easily move into midfield if required Niang made a total of 19 league appearances for Pollok.

 Partick Thistle

 After impressing with Pollok, Niang joined Partick Thistle on trial playing for their reserves.
 However, his signing process was delayed due to work permit issues.
 Sena officially signed for the club on 18 September 2018.
 In January 2019, he signed an extended contract with Thistle and immediately moved out on loan to Cumnock Juniors for the remainder of the 2019–20 season to gain first-team experience.

 On 30 September 2019, Niang joined Scottish League One side Montrose on loan until January.
 He made 15 appearances in all competitions for Montrose, scoring once.

-After making his debut for Thistle in the Scottish Challenge Cup in 2019, Niang made his league debut for the club on 17 October 2020 coming on as a substitute for Salim Kouider-Aïssa in a 1-0 defeat to Clyde.
+After making his debut for Thistle in the Scottish Challenge Cup in 2019, Sena made his league debut for the club on 17 October 2020 coming on as a substitute for Salim Kouider-Aïssa in a 1–0 defeat to Clyde.
 In November 2020, he won Partick's Player of the Month award.

-After establishing himself in the Thistle first team during 2020, Niang signed a three-year contract extension with Thistle on the 17th of December 2020.
+After establishing himself in the Thistle first team during 2020, Niang signed a three-year contract extension with Thistle on 17 December 2020.

 He made 17 league appearances in the 2020–21 season as Thistle won Scottish League One and achieved promotion to the Scottish Championship.

 In August 2021, Niang moved on loan to Scottish League One side Alloa Athletic for the entirety of the 2021–22 season.
 He played 34 times for the club in all competitions, scoring four times.

 Hartlepool United

 On 23 June 2022, it was announced that Sena had joined League Two side Hartlepool United.
+He left Hartlepool at the end of the 2022–23 season and made 17 appearances in all competitions for the club.

+Cove Rangers

+Following his release from Hartlepool, Niang signed a full-time two-year deal with Scottish League One side Cove Rangers.
+The move saw him link up with his former Hartlepool boss Paul Hartley who revealed he had tried to sign Sena for Cove Rangers during the previous January transfer window.

+Dumbarton

+After one season at Cove, Niang left the club for fellow Scottish League One side Dumbarton - saying he was keen to move back to the Central Belt.
+In a difficult season for the Sons, as they went into administration, Niang was named the club's Player of the Year.

+Clyde FC

+Niang left the Sons when his contract expired and joined Scottish League Two side Clyde.